Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Literature review

-Shortage costs, also known as the penalty cost or opportunity cost for unmet demand, are generally considered with a fixed, deterministic coefficient \citep{Tordecilla2021}.
+Opportunity costs for unmet demand, also considered as penalty costs or shortage costs, are generally incorporated with a fixed, deterministic coefficient \citep{Tordecilla2021}.
 One exception models stochastic penalty costs with a uniform distribution \citep{Namdar2018}.
 Shortage costs may also be deterministic but increased compared to a pre-disruption baseline.
 For example, in the disaster relief literature, shortage costs are based on an increase in the commodity's price (e.g., ten times the procurement price \citep{Rawls2010}).
-Empirical studies show that drug shortages can lead to variable price increases \citep{Alevizakos2016}.
+There is also research related to supply chain planning that includes economic conditions that may result in price changes, e.g., \citet{AZAD2019} propose a model for selecting optimal recovery strategies from supply disruptions that considers a dynamic pricing strategy as a mechanism to manage a price-sensitive demand.
+Their model assumes that the firm has market power.

 While geopolitical and social risks, including regulatory issues, trading barriers, and strikes, are recognized as potential disruptions with serious consequences \citep{Kochan2018,Ambulkar2015}, they receive little consideration in the facility location literature \citep{Chatzoglou2018, Suryawanshi2022}.
-In one example, \cite{Nguyen2021} evaluate the vulnerability of a multi-echelon assembly supply chain network to different types of disruptive events, including labor strikes.
-They observe that labor strikes produce operational delays and seek to optimize recovery.
+In one example, \citet{Nguyen2021} evaluate the vulnerability of a multi-echelon assembly supply chain network to different disruptive events, including labor strikes.
+New models and approaches are needed to parameterize the growing risks of export bans.

 Research about alliances and facility location models is similarly limited.
 These partnerships may reduce uncertainty in the business environment and partners' behavior \citep{Das2018}, and empirical studies focus on determining the drivers of alliances \citep{Singh2018}.
 They are studied in graph theory \citep[e.g.,][]{Ouazine2018} and game theory \citep[e.g.,][]{LiXiaopeng2020}.
-Within facility location, \cite{Namdar2018} present an example of supplier-buyer alliances.
-They propose a model for risk mitigation of supply shortages, which integrates collaboration and visibility to improve suppliers' recovery capabilities and buyer's warning capability. \cite{Jahre2016} highlight the need for bilateral agreements with governments to facilitate disaster relief operations.
+Within facility location, \citet{Namdar2018} present an example of supplier-buyer alliances.
+They propose a model for risk mitigation of supply shortages, which integrates collaboration and visibility to improve suppliers' recovery capabilities and buyer's warning capability. \citet{Jahre2016} highlight the need for bilateral agreements with governments to facilitate disaster relief operations.
 Supply chain partnerships may support resilience, including managing risks \citep{Singh2019}.